Skillshare/apollo-federation-php/README.md

 ]);
 ```

-The following are all the configuration settings supported (click on each one to see the docs.)
+The subgraph can extend using the following configuration properties:

 * **[`isExternal`](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/#external) —** marks a field as owned by another service.
+This allows service A to use fields from service B while also knowing at runtime the types of that field.

-* **[`provides`](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/#provides) —** annotates the expected returned fieldset from a field on a base type that is guaranteed to be selectable by the gateway.
+* **[`provides`](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/#provides) —** used to annotate the expected returned fieldset from a field on a base type that is guaranteed to be selectable by the gateway.

-* **[`requires`](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/#requires) —** annotates the required input fieldset from a base type for a resolver.
+* **[`requires`](https://www.apollographql.com/docs/apollo-server/federation/federation-spec/#requires) —** used to annotate the required input fieldset from a base type for a resolver.
 It is used to develop a query plan where the required fields may not be needed by the client, but the service may need additional information from other services.

 ### Federated schema